cometbft/cometbft/.changelog/unreleased/improvements/1558-experimental-gossip-limiting.md

-- `[mempool]` Add experimental feature to limit the number of persistent peers and non-persistent peers to which the node gossip transactions.
+- `[mempool]` Add experimental feature to limit the number of persistent peers and non-persistent peers to which the node gossip transactions (only for "v0" mempool).
   ([\#1558](https://github.com/cometbft/cometbft/pull/1558))
   ([\#1584](https://github.com/cometbft/cometbft/pull/1584))
 - `[config]` Add mempool parameters `experimental_max_gossip_connections_to_persistent_peers` and